 Suddenly our herd experienced severe bouts of parasites and poor health across the board.
-It was a frustrating time as we ran from one health crises to another.
+It was a frustrating time as we ran from one health crisis to another.
 We changed feeds, alternated between chemical and natural de-wormers, and studied the nutritional needs of goats until we were talking like vets, finding help in some, but generally circling back where we started.

 It wasn’t until we noticed our does did better when placed in fresh pens that an answer began to come to light.
-About that time, we were also introduced to author Joel Salatin and his multi-decade experiments on rotational grazing (also called “intensive grazing” by some).
+About that time, we were also introduced to author Joel Salatin and his multi-decade experiments on rotational grazing, also called “intensive grazing” by some.
 While Salatin didn’t cover goats specifically in his writings, we were intrigued with the health benefits he said rotational grazing made in animal health.

 What did it hurt to try?
 The results?
 We’ve not looked back.
 We now rely on the rotational grazing—or in a goat’s case rotational browsing—as a preventive for many goat woes.
 It required time and a change in mindset, but the stability of our goats’ health has been well worth it.

-What Is Rotational Browsing?
+What Is Rotational Grazing?

-Benefits We’ve Experienced with Rotational Browsing
+Benefits We’ve Experienced with a Grazing Rotation

-It disrupts the life cycle of pathogens.
+- It disrupts the life cycle of pathogens.
 This was the first advantage we experienced with rotational browsing.
 When animals are kept in the same browsing area long enough, they will re-infest themselves with parasites which still lurk in the soil.
 But with rotational browsing, you control when the herd comes back to browse, which if done properly is after the pathogens have died off.

 - It creates healthier plants.
 Like a child, animals will always eat what is most palatable to them.
 With continuous grazing this means desirable plants are consumed as soon as the goat can grip it with her little teeth, which in turn does not provide time for regrowth of the plant to its fullest health or nutritional potential.
 As any owner of goats knows, goats will browse until all brush and grass are stripped.
 While this is fine if you want to expand your backyard, a goat herder will soon run out of browsing growth without the management rotational browsing provides.

-It encourages contentment among the herd.
+- It encourages contentment among the herd.
 What is one of the faults goats are most notorious for?
 Escaping fences.
 Yet in many ways the drive to escape is fueled by lack of good browsing material; it’s the goat’s way of saying, “Hey, this ground is full of parasites and foul-tasting brambles.
 Let me out.”
 This is why elk, caribou, and deer never graze in the same area for long.
 Rotational browsing follows nature’s pattern, providing fresh ground and thus fresh contentment for the animal.
 Remember, brush makes the best fence for goats.